TandoorRecipes/recipes/README.md

 Documentation can be found [here](https://docs.tandoor.dev/).

 ## Support our work
-Tandoor is developed by volunteers in their free time just because its fun.
-That said earning some money with the project allows us to spend more time on it and thus make improvements we otherwise couldn't.
-Because of that there are several ways you can support us
+Tandoor is developed by volun
 - **GitHub Sponsors** You can sponsor contributors of this project on GitHub: [vabene1111](https://github.com/sponsors/vabene1111)
 - **Host at Hetzner** We have been very happy customers of Hetzner for multiple years for all of our projects.
 If you want to get into self-hosting or are tired of the expensive big providers, their cloud servers are a great place to get started.
 When you sign up via our [referral link](https://hetzner.cloud/?ref=ISdlrLmr9kGj) you will get 20€ worth of cloud credits and we get a small kickback too.
 - **Let us host for you** We are offering a [hosted version](https://app.tandoor.dev) where all profits support us and the development of tandoor (currently only available in germany).